peterrobert/BookFy/README.md

 ## 📸 Design Source

-All designs were created using **UX Pilot**, following a clean and accessible layout with:
+All designs were created following a clean and accessible layout with:

 - Purple, Grey, and Black color palette
 - Rounded corners and subtle shadows